saket/telephoto/docs/zoomableimage/index.md

 ### Image options

-For complex scenarios, the `model` parameter can also be given full image requests.
+For complex scenarios, the `model` parameter can take full image requests.

 === "Coil"
     ```kotlin